 Another instance described how a student had added a parent as a trusted contact “because I thought I had to” despite being a victim of familial domestic violence.
 With the support of a Mental Health Adviser they were able to discuss specific scenarios where it would/would not be appropriate to share information with the parent, and where alternative contacts should be used.

-As a sector we have been concerned about the cohorts of students who do not currently tend to reach out for support, such as men and students from diverse ethnic groups; they need to be able to trust that the personal information they share with a practitioner will be confidential in all but the most extreme circumstances, such as immediate risk of harm to themself or others and when they do not have capacity to make informed decisions.
+As a sector we have been concerned about the cohorts of students who do not currently tend to reach out for support, such as men and students from diverse ethnic groups; they need to be able to trust that the personal information they share with a practitioner will be confidential in all but the most extreme circumstances, such as immediate risk of harm to themselves or others and when they do not have capacity to make informed decisions.

 This was articulated by Dr Lucy Foley from the University of Kent in the blog post above: